 - Be in good standing with TMCC.
 Good standing is defined as not serving any disciplinary sanctions of student conduct as determined by the SLD Coordinator.

 - Newly-elected President is required to shadow the current holder of the position for a minimum of 8 hours.
 Newly-elected Vice President is required to shadow the current holder of the position for a minimum of 5 hours.
-Exceptions can be made at the discretion of the current Elections Committee and SLD Coordinator.
+Exceptions can be made at the discretion of the current Elections Committee and/or the SLD Coordinator.